antoniomaldonado/Akka-Cluster-Scala/AkkaClusterOnKubernetes/README.md

 # Akka Cluster on Kubernetes:
-Akka cluster that creates a configurable amount of master and workers to count words.
+Akka cluster that creates a configurable amount of master and workers to count the words in a book located on a url that we will pass as a parameter.
 This akka cluster can be run on a kubernetes cluster.

 ## How to run it on kubernetes (Minikube locally)